BoiseState/CS321_Bioinformatics/README.md

 - _Guanine_

 Biologists often call them `A`, `C`, `T`, `G` for short.
 The bases `A` and `T` are always paired together.
-Similarly the bases `C` and `G` are always paired together.
+Similarly, the bases `C` and `G` are always paired together.
 So when we look at the DNA representation, only one side is listed.
 For example: the DNA sequence: `AATGC` actually represents two sequences: `AATGC` and its complement `TTACG` (replace `A` by `T`, `T` by `A`, `C` by `G` and `G` by `C`).
 Even with only half the bases represented in a DNA